sylhare/Ruby/readme.md

-# Ruby and Ruby on rails
+# Ruby

-Ruby on Rails is a web framework that has been written in the Ruby programming language.
-So here are some example.
+[Ruby](https://www.ruby-lang.org/fr/) est un langage de programmation libre.
+Il est interprété, orienté objet et multi-paradigme.

+Check this article on [railsapps](http://railsapps.github.io/installrubyonrails-ubuntu.html) to get you started on Linux

 ## Getting started with Ruby

-Install Ruby from the [ruby website](https://www.ruby-lang.org/en/documentation/installation/).
+Install Ruby from [ruby-lang.org](https://www.ruby-lang.org/en/documentation/installation/).
 You have multiple installer for Windows or you can use the command line for UNIX (here for Debian, Ubuntu):

 	sudo apt-get install ruby-full